Robert-van-Engelen/Forth500/manual.md

 ### Noname definitions

-A nameless colon definition just stores code and cannot be referenced by name.
+A nameless colon definition just stores code that cannot be referenced by name.
 The `:NONAME` word compiles a definition and returns its execution token on the
 stack: